Ajay Bijli

-Ajay Bijli is an Indian Businessman and the managing director of PVR INOX Ltd, the combined entity post the merger of India's film exhibition players, PVR Ltd and Inox Leisure Ltd. PVR INOX Limited is the fifth largest listed multiplex chain globally.
-Bijli is the founder of PVR Cinemas and was the chairman and managing director of PVR Ltd before the merger with INOX Leisure Ltd.
+Ajay Bijli is an Indian businessman and the managing director of PVR INOX, the fifth largest listed multiplex chain globally.
+Bijli is the founder of PVR Cinemas and was the chairman and managing director of PVR before the merger with INOX Leisure.

-He is also the managing director of PVR INOX Pictures, the motion picture wing of PVR INOX Ltd since 2013.
+He is also the managing director of PVR INOX Pictures, the motion picture wing of PVR INOX since 2013.
 He is on the board of trustees of the Mumbai Academy of the Moving Image and is the founding member of FICCI Multiplex Association India (MAI).
 He is also a member of The Film and TV Producers Guild (India), Young Presidents' Organization and is on the advisory board of Shopping Centres Association of India.
 He is also associated with the Central Board of Film Certification, Government of India.

 Bijli has also completed the Owners/President Management program from the Graduate School of Business Administration, Harvard University.
-He is an YPO Gold Fellow of the world’s largest leadership community of Chief Executives.
+He is an YPO Gold Fellow of the world's largest leadership community of Chief Executives.

 Early life and education

-Ajay was born and raised in Delhi, India.
-His father Late Krishan Mohan Bijli was employed by the family's road freight business, Amritsar Transport Co., which was initially established by Ajay's grandfather in 1939.
-The family later moved to Delhi, where Ajay pursued his education at the Modern School.
+Bijli was born and raised in Delhi, India.
+His father Krishan Mohan Bijli was employed by the family's road freight business, Amritsar Transport Co., which was initially established by Bijli's grandfather in 1939.
+The family later moved to Delhi, where Bijli pursued his education at the Modern School.
 He completed his BCom from Hindu College of University of Delhi.
-After graduating, he joined his family's transportation business and his father's Priya Theater in Delhi.
-Bijli's father Krishan Mohan Bijli died in 1992 and in 1994 a big fire broke out in the warehouse of his transportation business.
-On the advice of his mother, Bijli wrote cheques to all of those whose goods were gutted in the fire.
-In 1995, a Hollywood producer introduced Bijli to an Australian production house "Village Roadshow" which expanded in India further and led to the start of PVR-Priya Village Roadshow.
+Bijli's father Krishan Mohan Bijli died in 1992.
+In 1994, a big fire broke out in the warehouse of his transportation business.

 Career

-Initial years and the beginning of theatre business

-During his childhood, Ajay frequently visited his father's office, located near his school.
-In 1978, when his father took the ownership of Priya Cinema, Ajay found himself getting inclined towards movies.
-At the age of 22, he joined his family's transportation business, despite lacking enthusiasm for it.
-Later, Ajay convinced his father to let him run Priya Cinema for six months.
-He took inspiration from Sterling Cinema in Mumbai, and renovated Priya Cinema, installed a Dolby Sound System, refurbished interiors, and started playing Hollywood movies.
-He targeted a niche audience and recovered his initial investment within a year.
+At the age of 22, Bijli joined his family's transportation business and his father's Priya Cinema in Delhi.
+He renovated Priya Cinema, installed a Dolby sound system, refurbished interiors, and started playing Hollywood movies.
 The Government of India then announced the decontrolling of movie ticket prices along with a reduction in entertainment tax, which helped in propelling Priya Cinema's profits.